 To limit kids' exposure to TV commercials, the AAP recommends that parents:

 Two ways you can help monitor what your kids watch are:

 For many, the rating system and V-chip may be valuable tools.
 But there is some concern that the system may be worse than no system at all.
 For example, research shows that preteen and teen boys are more likely to want to see a program if it's rated MA (mature audience) than if it's PG (parental guidance suggested).
 And parents may rely too heavily on these tools and stop monitoring what their kids are watching.

-Also, broadcast news, sports, and commercials aren't rated, although they often present depictions of violence and sexuality.
+Also, broadcast news, sports, and commercials aren't rated, although they often include depictions of violence and sexuality.
 The rating system also doesn't satisfy some family advocates who complain that they fail to give enough information about a program's content to allow parents to make informed decisions about whether a show is appropriate for their kids.

 Here are some practical ways to make TV-viewing more productive in your home:

 Reviewed by: Steven Dowshen, MD

 Date reviewed: January 2015